amflorio/hga-dial-a-ride/README.md

 [1] **Luo, K., Florio, A.M., Das, S., Guo, X. (2023).
 A Hierarchical Grouping Algorithm for the Multi-Vehicle Dial-a-Ride Problem.
 Proceedings of the VLDB Endowment.**

 ## Building and Running
 For reference, we provide two `Makefile`'s: one for MacOS (`Makefile.macos`) and one for Linux (`Makefile.linux`).
 These should be adapted to match the specific host requirements.
 For licensing reasons, some dependencies cannot be included in this repository (see [Dependencies](#deps) below).
-The code compiles into a single executable `main`.
+The code compiles into a single executable file named `main`.
 The app allows several command line options:

 ```
 $ ./main